 The renowned consultancy company OVUM is known for making sound and reliable investigations on global enterprise software vendors and their products.
 When preparing the "Decision Matrix Report on BPM Vendors" in 2011, OVUM analyzed and compared the leading Business Process Management (BPM) suppliers in the international market.

 The following easy-to-read table shows the results of their investigations based on the valuations made by the actual users of the products analyzed.

-From a global perspective, AuraPortal is the undisputed winner with a score of 58.5 points, at a long distance form the rest.
+From a global perspective, AuraPortal is the undisputed winner with a score of 58.5 points, far ahead of the rest.

-The table shows that AuraPortal surpasses its competitors in all categories except in the "Vertical Specialization" one.
+The table shows that AuraPortal BPM surpasses its competitors in all categories except "Vertical Specialization".
 It is also worth noting that in the two most important aspects: "Product Quality", and "Value for Money", AuraPortal has obtained the maximum marks (9 points), situating itself clearly above the rest.